Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

-The Cincinnati Bengals (1-1) are 3-point underdogs in a road AFC North matchup with the Pittsburgh Steelers (1-1) on Sunday, September 26, 2021 at Heinz Field.
-The game has an over/under of 44 points.
+AFC North foes meet when the Pittsburgh Steelers (1-1) host the Cincinnati Bengals (1-1) on Sunday, September 26, 2021 at Heinz Field.
+Pittsburgh is favored by 3 points.
+The game has a point total set at 43.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.